eendroroy/rusotp/README.md

     4. Push to the branch (`git push origin my-new-feature`)
     5. Open a Pull Request

-Please make sure your contributions adhere to our [Code of Conduct](http://contributor-covenant.org).

 ## License

 This project is licensed under the [GNU AGPL-3.0 License](https://www.gnu.org/licenses/agpl-3.0.html).